-Amazon Prime Video, Asad Durrani, Bernard White, Elan Dassani, Evil Eye, horror, movies, Nupur Charyalu, Omar Maskati, Rajeev Dassani, reviews, Sarita Choudhury, Satya Nikhil Polisetti, Sunita Mani, TV
+Amazon Prime Video, Asad Durrani, Bernard White, Elan Dassani, Evil Eye, horror, movies, Nupur Charyalu, Omar Maskati, Prime Video, Rajeev Dassani, reviews, Sarita Choudhury, Satya Nikhil Polisetti, Sunita Mani, TV, Welcome to the Blumhouse

 October 13, 2020